Skip to main content

 Strict Construction of Exclusions

 California courts strictly construe exclusions against insurers.
 Under the doctrine of contra proferentem, any ambiguity in an exclusion is resolved in favor of coverage.
 This is particularly powerful in open perils claims, where the insurer is relying on an exclusion to deny coverage.
 If the exclusion language is even slightly ambiguous as applied to the facts of the loss, California courts will read it in favor of the policyholder.
+The same rule applies on the named-perils side: ambiguity in whether a loss fits a named peril is resolved in the policyholder’s favor.

 The Reasonable Expectations Doctrine

 California recognizes the reasonable expectations doctrine, which holds that coverage should be interpreted in line with what a reasonable policyholder would expect the policy to cover.
-When a homeowner with an HO-3 files a contents claim and is told that the cause of loss is not on the named perils list, there is an argument that the policyholder reasonably expected their “homeowners insurance” to cover the loss.
+When a homeowner with an HO-3 files a personal property claim and is told that the cause of loss is not on the named perils list, there is an argument that the policyholder reasonably expected their “homeowners insurance” to cover the loss.
 While this doctrine does not override clear policy language, it can influence how courts interpret close calls and borderline coverage questions.

 California FAIR Plan Considerations